openshift/origin/pkg/diagnostics/README.md

 OpenShift server or client, the diagnostics can run in the exact same environment.

-`openshift ex diagnostics` subcommands for master, node, and client provide flags to mimic the configurations for those respective components, so that running diagnostics against a component should be as simple as supplying the same flags that would invoke the component.
-So, for example, if a master is started with:

-    openshift start master --public-hostname=...

-Then diagnostics against that master would simply be run as:

-    openshift ex diagnostics master --public-hostname=...

-In this way it should be possible to invoke diagnostics against any given environment.
+Diagnostics looks for config files in standard locations.
+If not found, related diagnostics are just skipped.
+Non-standard locations can be specified with flags.

 Host environment
 ================

-However, master/node diagnostics will be most useful in a specific target environment, which is a deployment using Enterprise RPMs and ansible deployment logic.
+Master/node diagnostics will be most useful in a specific target environment, which is a deployment using RPMs and ansible deployment logic.
 This provides two major benefits:

 * master/node configuration is based on a configuration file in a standard location
 * all components log to journald

-Having configuration file in standard locations means you will generally not even need to specify where to find them.
+Having configuration files in standard locations means you will generally not even need to specify where to find them.
 Running:

     openshift ex diagnostics